gopheracademy/gopheracademy-web/content/advent-2017/creating-your-own-bot-experience-with-go-sarah.md

 ## Bot / Adapter
 `sarah.Bot` interface is responsible for actual interaction with chat services such as [LINE](https://github.com/oklahomer/go-sarah-line), Slack, gitter, etc...
-Or if two or more parties are messaging each other over pre-defined protocol and executing corresponding Command, such system can be created by providing one Bot for each party just like [go-sarah-iot](https://github.com/oklahomer/go-sarah-iot) does to support communication between IoT devices and a central server.
+Or if two or more parties are messaging each other over pre-defined protocol and executing corresponding Command, such a system can be created by providing one Bot for each party just like [go-sarah-iot](https://github.com/oklahomer/go-sarah-iot) does to support communication between IoT devices and a central server.

-Since `sarah.Bot` is merely an interface, anything that implement `sarah.Bot` can be passed to `sarah.Runner`.
+Since `sarah.Bot` is merely an interface, anything that implements `sarah.Bot` can be passed to `sarah.Runner`.
 To ease its implementation, however, common bot behaviors are already implemented by `sarah.defaultBot` and can be initialized as `sarah.Bot` by supplying `sarah.Adapter` to `sarah.NewBot`.
 In this way developers only have to implement chat-tool specific messaging part.
 It looks somewhat like below: